olivia-em/docblog/src/physcomp/week2.md

 ##### Tom Igoe, <i>Physical Computing's Greatest Hits (and Misses)</i>

 This was a useful read for me, because I feel like I'm lacking in creativity for this course.
+I don't have a background in this, so learning the basics is my focus.
+However, that means what I'm making wouldn't necessarily be impressive.
+I mean, it's impressive to me to be able to do any of it at all, but when it comes time for the midterm...
+I want to do something that will at least be cool.
 It's reassuring to hear that an idea doesn't have to be completely revolutionary in order to be original.
+This reading also spelled out the different categories I could work with/in, and that has already given me some direction as to what things I find interesting.
+Lastly, I like the idea that robotics is complementary to but not exactly the same as physical computing.
+I had orginally imagined physical computing to be a precursor to something like robotics, which doesn't really pay PCOMP what its due.
+It's not hierarchical, rather a discipline with its own identity.
+There is also an emphasis interactivity as being an important aspect of physical computing, which isn't something I had considered.

 <br><br>